Designating landmarks in Boston

 - A resource representative of elements of architectural or landscape design or craftsmanship with embody distinctive characteristics of a type inherently valuable for study of a period, style or method of construction or development, or a notable work of an influential architect, landscape architect, designer, or builder.

 Based on the resource’s level of significance, the Commission may designate it:

 - a Landmark District: an area with significance above the local level (State or National).

 - Architectural Conservation District: an area with significance at the local level.

 - a Protection Area: an area adjacent to and contributing to the physical environment of an Individual Landmark, Landmark District, or Architectural Conservation District.

 Landmark designation protects a resource from physical changes that might compromise its integrity.
-Exterior, and in some cases interior, changes to pending and designated Individual Landmarks and to properties within Local Historic Districts must be reviewed and approved by the respective Commission through the design review process.
-Thoughtful changes that follow guidelines can be approved more quickly.
+Exterior, and in some cases interior, changes to pending and designated Individual Landmarks and to properties within Local Historic Districts must be reviewed and approved by the Commission through the design review process.
+Thoughtful changes that follow guidelines will be approved more quickly.
 Occupancy and use are not subject to review.